Garriofx/Project-Day-1/README.md

 # Data Visualization
 # Questions & Data
 How can we leverage what we have learned to predict the value of investments?
 How does investing in real estate compare with investing in other investment vehicles (Real Estate Investment Trusts (REITs), Stock Indices, etc.)?
+What is a Real Estate Investment Trust (REIT)?
+REIT = stock for real estate.
+How does investing in real estate compare with investing in other investment vehicles (Real Estate Investment Trusts (REITs), Stock Indices, etc.)?
 # Summary & Conclusions